COVID-19 Vaccine Information

 - Click here to register for the vaccine, or click the red box below.

-- When your phase is reached and enough vaccine has been allocated to the DPH, you will receive an email or automated voice message telling you that you can schedule an appointment for a vaccine.
+- When your phase is reached and enough vaccine has been allocated to the DPH, you will receive an email, text and/or automated phone call telling you that you can schedule an appointment for a vaccine.

 - Please check your email (inbox and spam folders) and phone messages daily for notification.
 It is important for you to understand that appointment time slots are limited.
 Respond quickly.
 The message will include information about the appointment, the vaccine administered, and how to contact the DPH if you need to cancel or reschedule your appointment.

-- If you are unable to attend this appointment, or if you have already been vaccinated, please call the COVID-19 Hotline at 636-949-1899 to reschedule or cancel.
+- If you are unable to attend this appointment, or if you have already been vaccinated, please reply to the notification you may receive or call the COVID-19 Hotline at 636-949-1899 to reschedule or cancel.

 Again, when the department receives a shipment from the state, we will notify those who have registered by email or phone of their ability to schedule a vaccination appointment.
 The number of appointments offered at that time will be determined by the quantity of doses received in a shipment.
 We have not been told when, or in what quantity, we might receive additional vaccine.